RikkiRun/LeedCode-LintCode/README.md

 # LeedCode-LintCode

-# my solution of Leedcode and Lintcode.
-I use both of them, one follow the class, one is my own practice.
+Recording solution of Leedcode and Lintcode.
+Using both of them, one for following the class, and another one is my own practice.